CAAPIM/Microgateway/get-started/get-further/api-with-route-orchestrator.md

   - The requestTransform is the transformation to be applied to the request payload.
 The result of the transformation will be used as the payload for the next request.  <I>NOTE: currently, we do not support the requestTransform.
 So, it can be empty as specific above</I>.

 #### responseTransform:<a name="responseTransform"></a>
   - The responseTransform is the transformation to be applied to the request payload.
-The result of the transformation will be concatenated as part of the result of the aggregation.  <I>NOTE: currently, we only support Jolt tranformation.
-For more on the Jolt transformation, please, visit at http://jolt-demo.appspot.com/#inception</I>.
+The result of the transformation will be concatenated as part of the result of the aggregation.
     The format of the responseTransform is specified as follow:

   ```